TRomesh/qred-project/README.md

 This demo React project showcases state management using Redux Toolkit (RTK) and integrates with jsonplaceholder.typicode.com for seamless API prototyping.

+## Live Demo

+The demo is live at [https://qred-project-frontend.netlify.app](https://qred-project-frontend.netlify.app/)

+- Email: tharaka@devx.com
+- Password: !QAZ1qaz

+The frontend is deployed on Netlify and the backend is deployed on Fly.io

 ## 🌟 Features

 - **Vite + React**: Enjoy instant hot module replacement and a snappy development experience.